Isilon/isilon_sdk/readme.dev.md

 ### Contributing to the isi-sdk OpenAPI config generator

 If you have a patch for the config generator scripts that improves the generated swagger config and the bindings that come from it, please submit a pull request to this repository.
 We will review it and once the patch is accepted the bindings will be automatically rebuilt and published as a new release.

+### Custom swagger-codegen templates

+In some cases the standard swagger-codegen templates may not be suitable with the OneFS API, necessitating the use of [custom templates](https://github.com/swagger-api/swagger-codegen/wiki/Building-your-own-Templates).
+The [Python template](./swagger_templates/python) for example, has been customized for generation of the Isilon SDK.
+Customized templates are located in `/swagger_templates/<language>`.
+This naming convention allows the automated build process to locate and use the appropriate custom templates.
+If no custom template exists for a language, the default template will be used automatically.